Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 In addtion, the `Alfresco Admin Tool` provides a transformers debugging tool called `Test Transform` under the `Support Tools` section.
- - Doesn't seem to show the new transformer??

 **Get Transformer Names**